ConnorShiggins/Google-Earth-Engine-and-icebergs/README.md

 ![Error](https://user-images.githubusercontent.com/63847501/183460747-32c2da06-c1bb-43b6-9ada-917a3de9cf25.PNG)

-Happy iceberging and if you have any questions regarding the tool, please contact Connor Shiggins (Connor.Shiggins@Liverpool.ac.uk)
+Happy iceberging and if you have any questions regarding the tool, please contact Connor Shiggins (Connor.Shiggins@Liverpool.ac.uk).